 With weighted drop lines, on one of the longboat trips, the crew came back to Pickersgill after several days recording having been caught out in a ferocious Fiordland storm.
 Absolutely drenched they were asked by Cook where they had been the past few days to attain this sodden state.
 From there Wet Jacket Arm was added to the list of inventive place names.

 Wet Jacket Arm is the spiritual home of Wet Jacket Wines.

-The entrance to the Arm is located mid-way along Acheron Passage, the inland waterway behind Resolution Island, which connects Dusky Sound and Breaksea Sound to the North.
+The entrance to the Arm is located mid-way along Acheron Passage, the inland waterway behind Tau Moana (Resolution Island), which connects Tamatea (Dusky Sound) and Te Puaitaha (Breaksea Sound) to the North.

 It is a mesmerising boat trip heading inland to the absolute head of the Arm.
 The hills in here seem to be the tallest, the sheer faces with trees clinging precariously to them seem to be the steepest and the waterfalls after rain seem to fall the furthest.

 As well as being a Marine Reserve from the entrance to the head Wet Jacket Arm there are also some other little known facts about our namesake;

 Cook undertook the Celestial Mappings to obtain latitude and longitude of New Zealand – literally putting it on the map for the very first time.